triabagus/triabagus/README.md

 ## Hi, I'm Tria Bagus ! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I'm a Web Developer and have been in this field for more than 4 years.
 Regarding web developers, i have participated in several training and competitions in the same field.
 I also contribute with several organization and communities.

-- 🔭 I’m currently working on Fastwork Technologies Co., Ltd.
+- 🔭 I’m currently working on cmlabs.co (PT CMLABS INDONESIA DIGITAL)
-- 🌱 I’m currently learning PHP, JAVASCRIPT, MYSQL, LARAVEL, WORDPRESS, REACTJS
+- 🌱 I’m currently learning PHP, JAVASCRIPT, MYSQL, LARAVEL, WORDPRESS
-- 👯 I’m looking to collaborate on Qodr Andalus
 - 🤔 I’m looking for help with web developer
 - 💬 Ask me about coding firts and enjoy
 - 📫 How to reach me: triatop9@gmail.com
-- 😄 Pronouns: Top-x
 - ⚡ Fun fact: Coding, Football, Game

 ## 🔧 Technologies & Tools